-Can You Call The Police On A Barking Dog?
+Can You Call The Police on a Barking Dog?

-by Adopt a Pet, | January 8, 2024
+by Adopt a Pet, | November 18, 2024

 Share

-Can You Call The Police On A Barking Dog?
+Can You Call The Police on a Barking Dog?

 goncalvesdiogo / iStock

-You can call the animal control department of your local police on a barking dog, but it should only be used as a last resort for excessive barking.
-If your neighbor’s dog barks a lot, it can be annoying, but you should address it with a measured response rather than going straight to the law.
-There should be a few steps between the dog barking and you calling the police.
+You can call animal control through your local police about a barking dog, but that should be your absolute last resort for dealing with excessive barking.
+If your neighbor’s dog barks nonstop, it’s frustrating, sure — but skip going straight to the authorities.
+Take a measured approach instead.
+There’s plenty you can try between hearing the barking and picking up the phone to call the police.

-How to React to a Barking Dog
+How to react to a barking dog

-When a responsible pet owner’s dog starts barking, they either get the barking to stop or bring the dog inside—but not everyone is a responsible pet owner.
+When a responsible pet parent’s dog starts barking, they either get the barking to stop or bring the dog inside — but not everyone is a responsible pet parent.
 Some people have no problem letting their dog bark all night.
 While that is inconsiderate, you need to ask yourself if it’s worth having an ice-cold relationship with your neighbor.
-Here are some things to do before calling the cops:
+Here are some things to try before calling the cops.

 When you live in close proximity to neighbors, you can’t expect total silence.
-Whether it’s a kid banging on his drums or an especially enthusiastic game of kickball in the street, some noise is part of life in a populated area.
+Whether it’s a kid banging on their drums or an especially enthusiastic game of kickball in the street, some noise is part of life in a populated area.
 With that in mind, consider if the amount of barking is really worth involving the police or animal control.

 Laws regarding dogs barking vary by location, so take the time to learn the law where you live.
 You could bring a copy of this information along when you talk to your neighbor.
 Knowing the law can also help you decide if calling the police is really the route you want to take.
 For example, if you learn the homeowner will get a $500 fine and possibly have the dog removed from her home, would you still want to call?

-If the neighbor seems receptive, offer ideas about how to reduce the barking such as letting the dog spend more time indoors or providing extra walks and lots of playtime.
-If she’s not receptive, tell her that if things don’t change, you may have no choice but to call animal control.
+• If the neighbor seems receptive, offer ideas about how to reduce the barking, such as letting the dog spend more time indoors or providing extra walks and lots of playtime.

 Police and animal control should not be used as a weapon against your neighbors.
 Instead, calling them should be reserved for when all else has failed or when the dog appears to be in distress.